 A company is ready to submit its data for target validation (see section 3.3, "Target validation and disclosure").
 Once the target is approved, a company can make a public statement as outlined in the SBTN claims guidance.

 3.2.1.
-Selection of material landscapes - two approaches
+Selection of material landscapes two approaches

-Two main approaches are outlined below.
+Two main approaches are outlined in Table 13 on next page.
 They provide guidance on how a company will prioritize landscapes for engagement: